nastiacooly/moviegator/README.md

     These scheme is useful as API URLs and private key are not shown in browsers' dev tools console or URL bar.

     - Moviegator is designed mostly as a dynamic SPA meaning that all the contents of the pages are asynchronously loaded/changed by frontend script.
-All of the HTML-templates of the app does not initially contain any movies / TV shows data or data from user's lists.
+All of the HTML-templates of the app do not initially contain any movies / TV shows data or data from user's lists.
 And the sections of the main page are dynamically switching depending on user's actions.
     All of this was achieved with help of AJAX.

     - Moviegator applies infinite scroll for watchlist and 'watched' list, so the user should not click 'next' or 'previous' page buttons to see all the contents - user can just scroll to the end of the page and the content will be loaded and rendered.